Proothean/catkin_cal/README.md

 ```
 You can also customize your testbench by editing source code which locate in `/test/test_calculator.cpp`.
 ## Calculator
   Source codes are located in `catkin_ws/src/calculator/src`.
-The calculator is mainly implemented by `calculator.cpp`. `calculator_node.cpp` construct a publisher node which communicates with another subscriber_node located in`catkin_ws/src/subscriber_node/src/subscriber.cpp`.
+The calculator is mainly implemented with `stack` in `calculator.cpp/class calculator`. `calculator_node.cpp` construct a publisher node which communicates with another subscriber_node located in`catkin_ws/src/subscriber_node/src/subscriber.cpp`.
 The subscriber will receive the result and show on the terminal.

 ## Unit test
   5 Unit tests are designed to test the implementation of calculator.
 The testbench are